SimplyRamin/Insta_like_prediction_310ai_competition/README.md

 ```bash
 pip install -r requirements.txt
 ```
-- Open the `credentials.json` and add your Instagram's user and password to the according keys.
+- Open the `credentials.json` and add your Instagram user and password to the according keys.

-*Note: please make sure that your account is available and no checkpoints is required by your account.
-To do this simply login with your Instagram account in a browser and bypass the confirmation of identity or any other checkpoints thrown at you by Instagram's.*
+_Note: Please make sure_ that your account is available and that no checkpoints are required by your account.
+To do this simply log in with your Instagram account in a browser and bypass the confirmation of identity or any other checkpoints thrown at you by Instagram's.*

 - Then you can run the `server.py`.
 This code creates an API in your local machine which you can access.
 Please make sure this code stays running.

 - Please copy the image you want to predict its like amount into the `Input` directory.

-- Open a new instance of a terminal and run `client.py` and follow the instructions shown at the terminal.
+- Open a new instance of a terminal run `client.py` and follow the instructions shown at the terminal.
 It's fairly easy and to the point.

 - Enjoy! :)